Hepatic vein thrombosis (HVT) is an obstruction in the hepatic veins of the liver caused by a blood clot.

 - swelling of lower limbs

-- abdominal pain (mainly in the upper right part of the abdomen)
+- abdominal pain (mainly in the upper right part of your abdomen)

-Call your doctor if you experience any of the symptoms mentioned above.
+Call your doctor if you experience any of these.
 Prompt treatment will prevent liver damage and give you a better outlook for recovery.

 Your doctor can diagnose HVT by taking your medical history, running blood tests, and performing a physical exam.

-During the exam, your doctor will press gently on your abdomen to feel for the presence of fluid or an enlarged liver.
+During the exam, your doctor presses gently on your abdomen to feel for the presence of fluid or an enlarged liver.

 A blood sample can show if your liver is working properly.
 You may need an imaging test if the blood test results show liver damage.

 You may need a liver biopsy if your doctor spots abnormalities in your liver.
-They’ll remove a small piece of tissue from your liver to look for damage.
+To perform a biopsy, your doctor removes a small piece of tissue from your liver to look for damage.

 Anticlotting medications can often treat HVT.
 Medications used to dissolve blood clots are called fibrinolytic drugs.
 Your doctor may also prescribe anticoagulants to prevent blood clots.

-Your doctor may choose to widen your hepatic vein to improve blood flow.
+Your doctor may choose to widen the affected hepatic vein to improve blood flow.
 This procedure is called percutaneous transluminal angioplasty.

-Your surgeon may use transjugular intrahepatic portal-systemic shunting to redirect the blood flow away from your liver.
+Your surgeon may use transjugular intrahepatic portosystemic shunting to redirect the blood flow away from your liver.
 This releases pressure on your portal vein, which is responsible for moving blood into your liver.

 Untreated HVT can lead to liver failure.
 People with liver failure who don’t receive a transplant may have a three-year life expectancy.

-The effectives of your treatment plan will depend on many factors, including:
+The effectiveness of your treatment plan will depend on many factors, including: